-When we start out planning and executing search and shopping campaigns, we refer to best business practices to guide us through.
-One of the best business practices that is talked about is the use of SQR (Search Query Reports) to increase performance especially for shopping campaigns.
-In this article, I am going to tell you why the SQR is super important to Shopping campaigns and how it affects your ROAS performance.
+When we start executing search and shopping campaigns, we refer to best practices to guide us.
+I am going to tell you why the SQR is super important to Shopping campaigns and how it affects your ROAS performance.

 I decided to take 3 approaches to analyzing the SQR.

 Approach 1 – Eliminating Irrelevant Keywords

 This approach is the lowest hanging fruit.
 Basically, it is scanning your Search Term report and removing any keywords that are irrelevant and costing you too much money.
 This is the most important tactic when reviewing your SQR as you do not want to be showing up and having users clicking on your product that is not irrelevant to what they are searching for.
 This is just wasted spend and will increase your bounce rate.
 As well you want your product to appear as close to what the person is looking for as they will most likely convert from the result of it.